Fun stuff

 Sprite file iconNew desktop icons

-Thumbnail of screen shot of a directory display
+Thumbnail of screenshot of a directory display

 Description